Forrest-Bingham/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.

+    -- Express is a middleware, we can create our own middleware.

 - [ ] Describe Middleware?

+        --Middleware is able to teach our code new things.
+For example, we can add the .json() middleware so our code can read json objects.

 - [ ] Describe a Resource?

+        --Everything is a resource.
+Each resource is accessible via a unique URI.

 - [ ] What can the API return to help clients know if a request was successful?

+        --It can return a status(200) as well as a console log telling you that it was successful.

 - [ ] How can we partition our application into sub-applications?

+        --Create routers to handle the different URL calls.

 ## Minimum Viable Product